Azure/Mission-Critical-Online/src/config/README.md

 * Set resource requests
 * Enable Prometheus metrics

-Further settings are set in the values YAML here [src/config/ingress/nginx.yaml](/src/config/ingress/nginx.yaml).
+Further settings are set in the values YAML here [src/config/ingress/values.helm.yaml](/src/config/ingress/values.helm.yaml).
 See [ingress-nginx/values.yaml reference](https://github.com/kubernetes/ingress-nginx/blob/master/charts/ingress-nginx/values.yaml) for more ingress-nginx configuration options.

 ### cert-manager

-Jetstack's cert-manager is used to auto-provision SSL/TLS certificates (using Let's Encrypt) for our ingress controllers.
-It is installed via a helm chart using the Configuration Layer pipeline.
+Jetstack's cert-manager is used to auto-provision SSL/TLS certificates (using Let's Encrypt) for ingress rules.
+It is installed via the `cert-manager` helm chart as part of the configuration stage.

-Additional configuration settings like Issuer (for Let's Encrypt) as well as the separate namespace for Kubernetes are stored in [src/config/cert-manager](/src/config/cert-manager/).
+Additional configuration settings like the `ClusterIssuer` (used to request certificates from Let's Encrypt) is deployed via a separate `cert-manager-config` helm chart stored in [src/config/cert-manager/chart](/src/config/cert-manager/chart/).

 This implementation is using `ClusterIssuer` instead of `Issuer` as documented [here](https://cert-manager.io/docs/concepts/issuer/) and [here](https://docs.cert-manager.io/en/release-0.7/tasks/issuing-certificates/ingress-shim.html) to avoid having issuers per namespaces.